FOREX-Yen and Swiss franc gain as COVID variant dents risk appetite

 World FX rateshttps://tmsnrt.rs/2RBWI5E

-(Additional reporting by Saikat Chatterjee and Sujata Rao in London; editing by Barbara Lewis)
+(Additional reporting by Saikat Chatterjee and Sujata Rao in London; editing by Barbara Lewis and Leslie Adler)

 ((karen.brettell@thomsonreuters.com))